phaazon/sdb/README.rst

 **Note: the directories' names must not include special characters like ``~`` because such characters are not correctly expanded**.

-Each keyword is followed by a blank (or several ones), and by a token or a list of values.
+Each keyword is followed by a space (or several ones), and by a value or a list of ones.
 Here is a sample:

 ::